apache/airflow/dev/README_RELEASE_AIRFLOW.md

 who has access to Airflow's DockerHub.
 Note that we started releasing a multi-platform build, so you need to have an environment prepared to build multi-platform images.
 You can achieve it with either emulation (very slow) or if you have two types of hardware (AMD64 and ARM64) you can configure Hardware builders.

+## Prerequisites

+You need to have buildx plugin installed to run the build.
+Also you need to have regctl installed from https://github.com/regclient/regclient in order to tag the multi-platform images in DockerHub.
+The script to build images will refuse to work if you do not have those two installed.

 ## Setting environment with emulation